These pages detail how to access your course materials, log into Moodle, take a proctored exam, contact your instructor

 Course materials are available on Moodle, SOU's online learning platform.
 Moodle will be available to you after your network account has been created and activated.
 Click on the name of your course posted under "My Courses" on your Moodle home page to access course materials.
 To learn about navigating and working in Moodle, try out the Moodle Test Drive course.

 Be aware that you may not be able to see your course until the first day of the term (unless your instructor makes the course site available before the terms starts).
 For more information, here are some helpful resources for you:

-Having trouble logging in to My SOU, Moodle, or your student email account?
+Having trouble logging in to Inside SOU, Moodle, or your student email account?
 Contact the SOU Help Desk at (541) 552-6900 or firstname.lastname@example.org .

 You can also visit the Knowledgebase at https://support.sou.edu to find answers to many questions.
 Can't find what you're looking for?
 Log in and create a support ticket.